-The following table summarizes all compensation earned during the two fiscal years ended December 31, 2012 and 2011 by the Company's chief executive officer, and the other two most highly compensated individuals (such three individuals, the "named executive officers") who were serving in such position or as executive officers at any time in 2012.
+The following table summarizes all compensation earned during the three fiscal years ended December 31, 2014 by the Company's chief executive officer, its chief financial officer, and the other three most highly compensated individuals (such five individuals, the "named executive officers") who were serving in such position or as executive officers at any time in 2014.
+It lists their names, the principal positions in which they served in those years, and each component of compensation paid with respect to those years.